 For incidents occurring in a home setting, please report any issues (for example: something damaged, or missing or difficult to use in the kit, you are unable to log a result) to 0300 303 2713.

-It is important that you begins self-isolation immediately after you receive the positive result from the LFD test, and does not wait until the result of their PCR test.
+It is important that you begin self-isolation immediately after you receive the positive result from the LFD test, and do not wait until the result of their PCR test.

 If a student or member of staff has tested positive, they will have to self-isolate as per government guidelines.
-The student or member of staff should also inform the college of their absence and are strongly encouraged to report a positive case to their college (by contacting your Faculty office or lecturer) to support contact tracing activities.
+The student or member of staff should also inform the College of their absence (staff should contact their Line Manager and students should contact their Lecturer) to support contact tracing activities.

-No, this asymptomatic LFD testing is aimed at staff and students only.
-The tests will be handed to staff and students for personal use and should not be used for anyone else.
-Family members of staff or students taking part are not eligible for this programme.
+No, this asymptomatic LFD testing is only aimed at staff and students attending campuses.
+The LFD test kits will be handed to staff and students for personal use and should not be used for anyone else.